 “They told her: ‘you just need to fear the worst.
-He might not walk, he might not talk again, he might not memorize who you are.”
+He might not walk, he might not talk again, he might not memorise who you are.”

-After a five and half hour operation to stem the flow of blood, Brennan was taken to ICU to recover with little contact from relatives due to the pandemic restrictions.
+After a five-and-a-half hour operation to stem the flow of blood, Mr Brennan was taken to ICU to recover with little contact from relatives due to the pandemic restrictions.

-He followed: “From the minute I could wake up in hospital, I was just fighting to get home back to my family where I belong.
+He said: “From the minute I could wake up in hospital, I was just fighting to get home back to my family where I belong.

 “I could barely talk and wasn’t making sense.
 Nothing was making sense to me.
 I was scared and afraid.
 I just wanted to come home.”

-Steve received care from various departments around the hospital, each accommodating to his specialist care and needs.
+He received care from various departments around the hospital, each accommodating his specialist care and needs.

 “I was in ICU and then I was in like, an isolation room, then I was looked after in ward B7.
 They had speech therapists, obviously all the nurses, the consultants coming around, the neurology team, mental health.

-“Then they said, we want Stacey to bring some photos because he might not recognize anyone in the photo.
-Bring them through and see if he recognizes his own children, you know, so again, Stacey was just thinking ‘what’s going to happen?’”
+“Then they said, ‘we want Stacey to bring some photos because he might not recognise anyone in the photo.
+Bring them through and see if he recognises his own children’, you know, so again, Stacey was just thinking ‘what’s going to happen?’”